 LU-5.
 GOAL: MAINTAIN A BROAD RANGE OF RESIDENTIAL LAND USE DESIGNATIONS TO ACCOMMODATE A VARIETY OF LIFESTYLES AND HOUSING OPPORTUNITIES

 LU-5-A Policy: Allow a variety of residential densities throughout the UGA

-LU-5-B Policy: Encourage higher residential densities within and adjacent to major travel corridors, corridors and leverage infrastructure availability.
+LU-5-B Policy: Encourage higher residential densities within and adjacent to major travel corridors,

 Downtown (Central Business District), and Broadmoor.